iaifi/iaifi.github.io/journal-club.md

 ## Spring 2023 Journal Clubs

-* **Daniel Murnane, Postdoc Researcher, Berkeley Lab**
-  * **March 21, 2023, 11:00am-12:00pm**
-  * *Multi-Tasking ML for Point Clouds at the LHC*
-  * Abstract: The Large Hadron Collider is one of the world's most data-intensive experiments.
-Every second, millions of collisions are processed, each one resembling a jigsaw puzzle with thousands of pieces.
-With the upcoming upgrade to the High Luminosity LHC, this problem will only become more complex.
-To make sense of this data, deep learning techniques are increasingly being used.
-For example, graph neural networks and transformers have proven effective at handling point cloud tasks such as track reconstruction and jet tagging.
-In this talk, I will review the point cloud problems in collider physics and recent deep learning solutions investigated by the Exatrkx project - an initiative to implement innovative algorithms for HEP at exascale.
-These architectures can accurately perform tracking and tagging with low latency, even in the high luminosity regime.
-Additionally, I will explore how multi-tasking and multi-modal networks can combine several of these different tasks.

 * **Joshua Villarreal, Grad Student, MIT**
   * **April 4, 2023, 11:00am-12:00pm**
   * *Details to come*